bretsw/bretsw-website-build/content/post/cv.md

 ## Peer-Reviewed Conference Proceedings

+Carpenter, J. P., Koehler, M. J., **Staudt Willet**, K. B., & Greenhalgh, S. P. (2019, March). *Spam, spam, spam, spam: Methodological considerations and challenges for studying educators’ Twitter use.* Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2019.
+Las Vegas, NV.

+**Staudt Willet**, K. B. (2019, March). *#Edchat is bigger, but better only for some: Revisiting how and why educators use Twitter.* Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2019.
+Las Vegas, NV.

+**Staudt Willet**, K. B., & Carpenter, J. P. (2019, March). *Educators on the front page of the Internet: Education-related subreddits as learning spaces.* Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2019.
+Las Vegas, NV.

-**Staudt Willet**, K. B., & Willet, B. D. (2018, October). *Look who’s talking: Using human coding to establish a machine learning approach to Twitter education chats.* Paper to be presented at AoIR 2018: The 19th Annual Conference of the Association of Internet Researchers.
-Montreal, Canada: AoIR.
+**Staudt Willet**, K. B., & Willet, B. D. (2018, October). *Look who’s talking: Using human coding to establish a machine learning approach to Twitter education chats.* Paper presented at AoIR 2018: The 19th Annual Conference of the Association of Internet Researchers.
+Montreal, QB, Canada: AoIR.
 Retrieved from http://spir.aoir.org

 **Staudt Willet**, K. B., & Reimer, P. N. (2018, March).
 The career you save may be your own: Exploring the mathtwitterblogosphere as a community of practice.
 In E. Langran & J. Borup (Eds.), *Proceedings of Society for Information Technology & Teacher Education (SITE) International Conference 2018* (pp. 2324-2329).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).